IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** users can refine their questions and find relevant information more easily.

 **Acceptance Criteria:**
-Given a user query that is deemed ambiguous by the RAG pipeline, When the chatbot processes the query,
+Given an ambiguous query,
+When the RAG pipeline processes it,
-Then it suggests 2-3 related topics or rephrased questions.
+Then it generates 2-3 clarification suggestions (UX Journey: Ambiguous Question).
-And these suggestions are displayed to the user in the chat interface.
+And these are displayed as clickable options in the chat UI.

 **Prerequisites:** Story 2.3
 **Technical Notes:** Leverage Gemini's capabilities to identify related topics or use a keyword extraction and suggestion mechanism.